 She also told me not to give him any dairy products for a while and that's what we did.
 However, I must say that our son was extremely disappointed because he couldn’t have his chocolate milk in the morning for a little while but I ensured him it would only be temporary.

-Since a stomach ache in kids seemed to stem mostly from constipation based on me talking to other moms and pediatricians, the diagnosis of his stomach pain had seemed to make sense.
+Since a stomach ache in kids seem to stem mostly from constipation based on me talking to other moms and pediatricians, the diagnosis of his stomach pain had seemed to make sense.

-However, I started to realize that at times his stomach ache along with mine would occur almost simultaneously, which was very strange.
+However, I started to realized that at times his stomach ache along with mine would occur almost simultaneously, which was very strange.
 I then started thinking that our abdominal pain had a correlation.

 Since we both had an allergy towards something, I had figured that it was from that but then I noticed that our allergy tests differed.
 I then asked a wonderful nurse at our allergist’s office and she told me it was due to the mucus drainage that was occurring.